Fall 2026 Enrollment Calendar

 When a Class is Full

-If you are unable to pre-enroll in a course initially, check again at least once before your pre-enrollment period ends.
-Spaces may be added (as described in the Enrollment Overview above) or students may change their pre-enrollment to another class and leave an opening.
+If you are unable to pre-enroll in a course initially, check again at least once before your enrollment period ends.
+Spaces may be added (see Course Availability and Enrollment above) or students may change their enrollment to another class or section and leave an opening.
 If you are unsuccessful during pre-enrollment, try again when your add period starts in August.
 Students make a lot of changes to their schedules during the early part of the add period.
 Sections may open and close several times a day due to adds, drops, and section changes.
-There are usually some drops after the first class meets.
+There are often drops after the first class meets.

-If you are interested in a specific time, you may find an opening if you check several times throughout the add period, but you may need to adjust your schedule to make room for an available math class, or you may need to reconsider taking an early morning, late afternoon, or evening class if they are available.
-If it's possible to fit an available section into your schedule, then you should do so.
+If you are interested in a specific time, you may find an opening if you check several times throughout the add period, but you may need to adjust your schedule to make room for an open section, or you may need to reconsider taking an early morning, late afternoon, or evening section if they are available.
+If it's possible to fit an open section into your schedule, then you should do so.
 If not, ask for help, but understand that you may not get your ideal schedule.

 Limits and Waiting Lists